 The Strategic Plan sets out how the TUS strategy will be achieved through a series of specified Strategic Priorities.
-The TUS Strategic Priorities are carefully linked to an associated series of Strategic Enablers, Objectives and Expected Outcomes to 2026 and performance will be tracked, through specified key indicators of success, as part of the broader implementation framework (Table 3.2).
+The TUS Strategic Priorities are carefully linked to an associated series of Strategic Enablers, Objectives and Expected Outcomes to 2026 and performance will be tracked, through specified key indicators of success, as part of the broader implementation framework (Table 2.2).
+The key indicators of success will be aligned with the HEA Systems Performance Framework to align the strategic goals of TUS with National priorities and objectives.
 Full details of the strategic plan including the Strategic Enablers, Objectives and Expected Outcomes to 2026 are available at: TUS Strategic Plan 2023 - 2026

-Table 3.2.
+Table 2.2.
 TUS Strategic Priorities and Key Indicators of Success

-Table 3.2.
-103 Strategic Friorities and Key Indicators of Success PRIORITIES KEY INDICATORS OF SUCCESS/TARGETS EDUCATION Provide a relevant high-quality education offering, focused on interdisciplinarity, delivered in a flexible way to cater to a diverse cohort of students, across multi-campus locations.
+Table 2.2.
+103 Strategic Filorities and Key Indicators of Success PRIORITIES KEY INDICATORS OF SUCCESS/TARGETS EDUCATION Provide a relevant high-quality education offering, focused on interdisciplinarity, delivered in a flexible way to cater to a diverse cohort of students, across multi-campus locations.
 Target = 12% increase of student numbers across a range of routes of entry.
 Target = Overall 3% increase of students who progress across a range of provisions and methods of delivery.
 Target = 100% of programmes (Full-time Level 8) with a work placement associated.
 Target = 92% of graduates in employment or further study.
 RESEARCH Deliver impactful applied research, growing the research community, engaging in next generation thinking and tackling issues at a regional, national and global level.
 Target = 40% growth Research, Development and Innovation (RDI) income (€).
 Target = Publications: Overall increase 100% Other RDI outputs: Overall increase 50% (Research outputs not limited to the traditional outputs).
 Target = Overall 50% increase of staff involved in RDI activities.
 Target = Overall 50% increase of collaborative research engagement activity.
 PEOPLE AND ORGANISATION Operate as an integrated organisation, where everyone's potential can be realised, and where all individuals are provided with equal opportunities.
 Target = 25% increase of staff attending accredited and non-accredited programmes.
 Target = 80% of students who rate their overall TUS experience as good / excellent.
 Target = 85% satisfaction rate in our people being able to raise their voice.
 Target: Achievement of expected outcomes by ensuring alignment between structure and strategy.
 CONNECTING COMMUNITIES Build and enhance relationships and partnerships to drive the sustainable development of our region and make an impact nationally and internationally.
 Target = Enhanced engagement as evidenced by biannual survey outcomes.
 Target = €120m Funds invested (€) in new, refurbished and repurposed spaces, supporting and enabling the projected growth in student numbers.
 Target = 20% increase of productive partnerships with external bodies.
 Target for 2025/2026: Overall score 60% (Bronze Level) Performance of TUS using Sustainability Leadership Scorecard (SLS).

-4.0 THE RUN-EU EUROPEAN UNIVERSITY NETWORK
+3.0 THE RUN-EU EUROPEAN UNIVERSITY NETWORK

-he European Universities Network is part of an EU-wide ambition to create a centralised European Education Area that enables students combine their studies in multiple EU countries.
+The European Universities Network is part of an EU-wide ambition to create a centralised European Education Area that enables students combine their studies in multiple EU countries.
 The network, which is expected to increase the competitiveness of European Universities, will be integral to promoting the kind of future and advanced skills necessary for social transformation across the European Union.

-The Regional University Network- European University (RUN-EU), supported by the European Commission and funded under the European University Network programme brings together like-minded, regionally focused (HEI's) committed to societal transformation in their regions, in the context of both new and emerging regional and global challenges, and with a particular focus on sustainable regional development and regional needs (Figure 4.1).
-The network was established in 2020 with 7 founding members in its first phase with TUS as a co-co-ordinating partner.
+The Regional University Network- European University (RUN-EU), supported by the European Commission and funded under the European University Network programme brings together like-minded, regionally focused HEI's committed to societal transformation in their regions, in the context of both new and emerging regional and global challenges, and with a particular focus on sustainable regional development and regional needs (Figure 4.1).
+The network was established in 2020 with 7 founding members in its first phase with TUS as a coordinating partner.